What is Crohn disease?

 Extension of intestinal Crohn disease

 Skin tags, swelling (oedema), fissures and abscesses around the perineal and perianal region are common in patients with Crohn disease.
 Painful vulval or scrotal fissures and ulceration may occur.
-See DermNet NZ's page on genital Crohn disease.
+See DermNet's page on genital Crohn disease.

 Metastatic Crohn disease